iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita/README.md

 # Time Series Forecasting Analysis For Corporation Favorita ⏰

-Welcome to the **Time Series ML Project**, where we dive into time series forecasting while adhering to the CRISP-DM framework.
-Our mission is to predict store sales using data from Corporation Favorita, a major grocery retailer in Ecuador.
-We aim to develop a model that provides precise predictions for the unit sales of various items sold across different Favorita stores.
+Welcome to the **Time Series Forecasting Project**.
+The mission is to predict store sales using data from Corporation Favorita, a major grocery retailer in Ecuador, using Machine Learning techniques.

 ![Python Version](https://img.shields.io/badge/Python-3.11-blue)
 ![Data Analysis](https://img.shields.io/badge/Data-Analysis-yellow)